 Dos and Don’ts

 Do have a specific strategy for maximizing your time at the event.
-And don’t bother spending time with recruiters from companies that do not interest you.

 Do pre-register for the event, and do attempt to get the list of attending companies before the career fair.

 Don’t eliminate companies because they are recruiting for positions outside your field; take the time to network with the recruiter and get the name of a hiring manager for your particular career field.

 Do attempt to research basic information about each company you hope to interview with at the job fair.
 A common career fair question from recruiters is, “Why do you want to work for our company?”

 Don’t just drop your resume on the recruiter’s table and walk off.